MapcreatorIO/interactive/docs.md

 ### Style Overwriting
-The Interactive Map adds its own `style.css` file to your page head, if you wish to overwrite certain styles used in the map. you can add a `link` tag to your head with the id `m4n-style-custom`.
+The Interactive Map adds its own `style.css` file to your page head.
+If you wish to overwrite certain styles used in the map, you can add a `link` tag to your head with the id `m4n-style-custom`.
 The map will look for this id when setting up its HTML elements and will remove and re-add this tag so that the styles defined in your css file will have priority over the ones in our main `style.css` file.

 ```html
 <link id="m4n-style-custom" href="path/to/style.css" type="text/css" rel="stylesheet"/>